szhorvat/MaTeX/README.md

 ## Revision history

+#### Version 1.7.10

+ - Compatibility with Ghostscript 10.03.0 and later

 #### Version 1.7.9

  - Invalid entries in the system `PATH` no longer cause MaTeX to issue messages with Mathematica 13.1 and later